Luka-Timtam/AnchorOS/replit.md

 - level_rewards: Recurring rewards at level intervals (e.g., every 2 levels)
 - milestone_rewards: One-time rewards at specific levels (e.g., level 10, 25)
 - unlocked_rewards: History of all earned rewards
+- user_tokens: Token balance tracking (single row)
+- token_transactions: Log of all token gains and spends
+- reward_items: Shop items that can be purchased with tokens
+- daily_missions: Daily mission tracking with progress

 Tables are auto-created on first run.